5 Bring Your Own Device (BYOD) Myths

 BYOD does not mean that all rules go out the window for smartphone use in the workplace.
 If you work in manufacturing and have a no phones on the floor rule, that stands.
 The same is true in restaurants and retail, where hourly employees are asked to not use phones at work.
 None of that has to change.
 Employees can still use their phones off the floor and in the break room.
 And remember, employees may want to check the app from home to learn about their benefits, payroll, their schedule, etc.

 But consider this: many of our clients in healthcare, logistics, and even manufacturing have found that improving communication and access to resources for work have only improved efficiency and made it easier for employees to do their jobs.
 Avera Health, for example, had to do away with a paper system during the COVID-19 pandemic.
 The app lets them digitize this process to be more sanitary and effective.
 And that’s just the tip of the iceberg.

 Myth: My older employees don’t own a smartphone.

 This is a pretty dangerous stereotype and simply not true.
 Some smartphone users might need a little more training than others.
 But the data on smartphone ownership is pretty cut and dry:

-81% of adults in the U.S. own a smartphone.
-And when you look at the data by age: 79% of adults aged 50 – 64 own one, and even 53% of 65+ own a smartphone.
-And this is exactly the kind of research that our clients conduct when making their decisions to go mobile:
+A staggering 97% of adults in the U.S. own a smartphone.
+This is exactly the kind of research that our clients conduct when making their decisions to go mobile: